edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/Triggers.md

       Retained: true # Retained setting for Will Topic
 ```

+See for [MQTT Last Will](https://cedalo.com/blog/mqtt-last-will-explained-and-example) for more details on MQTT Last Will capability.

 !!! edgey "EdgeX 3.1"
     Last Will capability is new in EdgeX 3.1